Windjammer Surf Racers: History

 On September 26, 1996, Knott's Berry Farm announced a new roller coaster for the 1997 season called Windjammer Surf Racers.
 It opened to the public on March 26, 1997.
 Windjammer experienced mechanical issues early on.
 Within a few weeks of operation, the ride needed several major repairs costing over $2 million.
 It also quickly gained a negative reputation for being rough, as the over-the-shoulder restraints lacked padding.
 The racing coaster would also frequently stall in reportedly "slight breezes".

 In 1999, an apparel company challenged the coaster's name, which was temporarily changed to Jammer until the dispute was resolved.
-In 2000, Knott's Berry Farm filed a lawsuit against the manufacturer, TOGO, suing for $17 million in damages.
-Knott's reported problems including misaligned and poorly designed tracks, defective safety restraints, and wrinkles in the main frame of the trains.
-The park also alleged that the ride's design flaws prevented operation during medium winds, sometimes stalling even during slight breezes, which Knott's called an "embarrassment."
+In 2000, Knott's Berry Farm filed a lawsuit against the manufacturer TOGO, seeking $17 million in damages.
+Knott's reported that, due to design and engineering flaws, there were problems including misaligned and poorly designed tracks, faulty restraint system, and buckling in the chassis of the trains; it was also alleged that, as a result, that the ride would stall even during slight breezes and faced frequent downtimes during moderate winds, which Knott's called an "embarrassment."
 The ride remained closed during the lawsuit as evidence, but Knott's was unable to complete a sale of the ride.
 TOGO shut their American offices down in March 2001 after filing for Chapter 7 bankruptcy.

 In June 2001, the park erected construction walls surrounding Windjammer Surf Racers, and the nearby Headspin scrambler ride was relocated.
 Windjammer was demolished the following month in July 2001.
 A hydraulically-launched roller coaster, Xcelerator, was built in its place for the following season.

 In November 2003, the jury rejected Knott's lawsuit in favor of TOGO International.